Suggestions, Comments and Complaints

 In exceptional circumstances, it may be possible to investigate the issue outside this time if there are good reasons why the matter could not be raised earlier and if it is still possible to investigate it.

-Complaints should be made in writing and addressed to Caroline Hall, who is responsible for handling complaints.
-Our lead doctor for complaints is Dr Kerr.
-If you prefer, we have a form you can complete, which is available from reception.
+Complaints should be made in writing and addressed to Dr Ray, who is responsible for handling complaints.
+If you prefer, we have an online form you can complete.

 We will acknowledge your complaint within 3 working days of receipt and invite you to discuss the manner in which your complaint will be dealt with, including timescale.